-Get organized: Use Outlook, Entourage, or another scheduling program to enter all your appointments.
+Get organized: Use Outlook, Entourage, or another scheduling software to enter all your appointments.
 It will alert you before you need to be somewhere.
 Another tip?
-Set aside five to 10 minutes each evening to schedule your next day.
-If necessary, make an hour-by-hour list outlining tomorrow’s schedule and stick to it.
+Set aside 5 to 10 minutes each evening to schedule your next day.
+If necessary, make an hour-by-hour list outlining tomorrow's schedule and stick to it.

 Problem #4: You have trouble finishing things on time.

 Why it happens: You tend to jump quickly from one activity to the next.
 This can leave too many tasks unfinished or take you longer than expected to finish something.